IgnatMaldive/PaintPilot/index.md

 ## Story

-PaintPilot transforms your phone or tablet into a personal paint coach.
-Experience precise control over shapes, values and colors.
-It's a smart paint-by-numbers solution for artists of all ages and levels.
+With PaintPilot, anyone can learn to paint and draw with greater accuracy and speed, regardless of their skill level or experience.
+It transforms your phone or tablet into a personal painting coach.

 &nbsp;